-Cartagena is a major port city located on the coast of Murcia.
-The indented harbour bay is guarded by rocky promontories, each of which topped by a fort.
+Cartagena is a major port city on the coast of Murcia region (southeastern Spain), with population around 220,000.
+The indented harbour bay is guarded by rocky promontories, each topped by a fort.
 Today, the city is also Spain's main naval base and cargo shipping port.

-- Cartagena has been the capital of the Maritime Department of the Spanish Navy since the arrival of Spanish Bourbons during the 18th century.
-As far as the 16th century it was among the most important Spanish naval ports, along with Ferrol located in the North.
-Cartagena is still a major naval seaport, the military haven of Spain, home to a big naval shipyard.
+Cartagena is Spanish Navy's principal port since 18th century.
+As far as the 16th century, it was among the most important Spanish naval ports, along with Ferrol.
+Cartagena is still a major naval port and has a large naval shipyard.

-The following photo is an aerial look over the Port of Cartagena.
+The following photo is an aerial look over Port Cartagena.

 Cartagena cruise terminal

 Cartagena cruise ship terminal is located in the port's Marina area (its outer part).
 The terminal is right next to the Yacht Club's building.
 The quay is at a close proximity to the city center.

 The cruise terminal offers as facilities taxi rank, bus stop, parking lots for tourist coaches, info kiosks.
 Nearby are also Murcia's Muelle de Alfonso XII quay and Plaza Ayuntamiento.

 Murcia City (region's capital) offers a wide variety of themed excursion options, including beach resorts, city tours, nature tours, culinary and wine tours, shopping opportunities.
 Lorca (city) is famous for its medieval past.

 Caravaca de la Cruz (town northwest of Murcia) is considered one of world's all 5 Holy Cities and is a major destination for pilgrims.
 Every 7 years, here is celebrates Permanent Jubilee.